cfpb/design-system/docs/pages/links.md

               </li>
           </ul>
-        variation_description: List links (or call-to-action links) are standalone links underneath paragraphs that highlight a users' next steps.
+        variation_description: List links (or call-to-action links) are standalone links that highlight a users' next steps.
 They are medium weight and often used in unordered lists.
         variation_implementation: Call-to-action links are used in
           [cards](https://cfpb.github.io/design-system/patterns/cards) and [info
           unit